 The bed is tough but still comfortable because its elevation creates a sort of low slung hammock.

-Our big bed chewing Lab loves to relax in her raised dog bed, and it’s been the biggest success of any of our pet furniture purchases.
+Our big bed-chewing Lab loves to relax in her raised dog bed.
+It’s been the biggest success of any of our pet furniture purchases.

 You can stop a puppy chewing his bed by improving your time management.